 - Secure all metal vent joints with screws, following the vent manufacturer's instructions.
 Seal all joints in the vent system and chimney.
-Repair masonry chimney lining and repair all mortar joints as needed. - Install a double-acting barometric draft regulator to the vent piping.
+Repair masonry chimney lining and repair all mortar joints as needed. - Install a double-acting barometric draft regulator in the vent piping.
 (The damper must be located in the same space as the appliance.)
 Install a manual reset spill switch (blocked vent switch) per spill switch manufacturer's instructions.
-Wire the switch into the appliance limit circuit to shut off the appliance/ burner if sustained downdraft or flue blockage should occur. - For through-wall vented appliances, follow the venting recommendations provided by the appliance and power venter (if used) manufacturers. - Provide support for the vent piping.
+Wire the switch into the 60200FR control's "BV" (Block Vent) terminals or into the appliance limit circuit to shut off the appliance/burner if sustained downdraft or flue blockage should occur. - For through-wall vented appliances, follow the venting recommendations provided by the appliance and power venter (if used) manufacturers. - Provide support for the vent piping.
 Do not rest the weight of any of the vent piping on the appliance flue outlet.